nojronatron/nojronatron.github.io/continuing-education/dotnet-async-await-notes.md

 - `Cancellation` can be requested FROM ANY THREAD.
 - `Cancellation.None` means "Can not be canceled by Token".

+_Note_: It is also possible for a Task to "self cancel" by calling the passed-in `CancellationToken` and calling its `Cancel()` method!

 ## TAP - Monitoring Async Operation Progress

 Monitoring Progress: